linkml/cmdr/README.md

 The purpose of this schema is to act as a *base* schema for other LinkML schemas/data models to bootstrap for their specific use case.

+The CMDR data model was inspired by the LinkML [data model](https://github.com/include-dcc/include_linkml) for the INCLUDE project.

 ## Project Setup

 1. Clone *cmdr* project repository